 I’m Finn Gardiner: community educator, researcher, advocate and designer.
-I’m a Master of Public Policy student at the Heller School for Social Policy and Management at Brandeis University.
-Before coming to Brandeis, I earned a BA in Sociology from Tufts University, and associate’s degrees in Social Science and LGBT Studies from City College of San Francisco.
+I have a Master of Public Policy degree from the Heller School for Social Policy and Management at Brandeis University and a BA in Sociology from Tufts University, and associate’s degrees in Social Science and LGBT Studies from City College of San Francisco.

 Current and previous activities